slackapi/bolt-js/docs/_basic/web_api.md

 app.message('wake me up', async ({ message, context }) => {
   try {
-    // Call the chat.scheduleMessage method
+    // Call the chat.scheduleMessage method with a token const result = await app.client.chat.scheduleMessage({
-    const result = await app.client.chat.scheduleMessage({
+      // The token you used to initalize your app is placed in `context`
       token: context.botToken,
       channel: message.channel.id,
       post_at: whenSeptemberEnds,